sofiamip/sofiamip.github.io/index.md

 The initiative has developed an experimental protocol and is engaging with modelling groups from around the world to run this common set of experiments using a variety of coupled climate and ocean-only models.
-Data from this international multi-model ensemble is [openly shared](./data-access.html) for analysis, and synthesized into a series of publications.
+Data from this international multi-model ensemble is [openly shared](./data-access.html) for analysis, and is being synthesized into a series of publications by SOFIA participants.

 The initiative was started by the